jchai01/jchai01/content/posts/right-to-repair.md

 # E-waste

-Once upon a time, any electronics you bought would come with a schematic documenting it's inner workings.
-Not only are these official schematics almost impossible to obtain due to "information secrets", try to disassemble any electronic device and you will be met with a bunch of roadblocks; excessive use of adhesive, non-modular/soldered parts and requirement of proprietary tools.
-Apple even invented a mechanically inferior screw called the pentalope screw just to keep people out of their hardware.
+Once upon a time, any electronics you bought would come with a schematic documenting their inner workings.
+Not only are these official schematics almost impossible to obtain due to "trade secrets," try to disassemble any electronic device, and you will be met with a bunch of roadblocks: excessive use of adhesive, non-modular/soldered parts, and the requirement of proprietary tools.
+Apple even [invented](https://www.ifixit.com/News/9905/bit-history-the-pentalobe) a mechanically inferior screw called the pentalobe screw just to keep people out of their hardware.

-A simple battery replacement for a laptop now requires a full disassembly which is a pretty involved process, this makes consumers more likely to throw out their electronics rather than fixing it.
-Strategies used by companies such as planned obsolescence makes matter worse.
+A simple battery replacement for a laptop now requires a full disassembly, which is a pretty involved process.
+This makes consumers more likely to throw out their electronics rather than fix them.
+Strategies used by companies, such as planned obsolescence, make matters worse.

-# You will own nothing in the future (Software locks)
+# You will own nothing in the future (software locks)

 Software locks are commonly used to prevent repairs.
-This is proven true countless of times by Hugh Jeffrey's videos where he would assess the repairability of phones by performing a teardown of 2 identical phone and swapping the authentic parts.
+This is proven true countless times by [Hugh Jeffrey's videos](https://www.youtube.com/@HughJeffreys), where he assesses the repairability of phones by performing a teardown of 2 identical phones and swapping the authentic parts.
 More often than not, the software detects that the hardware is tampered with and refuses to work.
-This serialization of parts (think of it as the part is married to the PCB board) is a common practice which reduces the availability of parts, it's the reason why repairs are expensive, especially independent repairs.
-Apparently, you can't even replace a sleep sensor on Apple's mac book now.
+This serialization of parts (think of it as the part being married to the PCB board) is a common practice that reduces the availability of parts.
+It's the reason why repairs are expensive, especially independent repairs.
+Apparently, you can't even [replace a sleep sensor on Apple's MacBook now](https://www.youtube.com/watch?v=RIFQC8iA65k).

-The infamous John Deere vs farmers case proved how devastating these software locks can be, farmers are unable to repair their agriculture machinery such as tractors.
-Not only that, they have also violated the GPL license and refuse to surrender their source code.
+The infamous [John Deere vs Farmers](https://www.youtube.com/watch?v=IioP5x_ckWE) case proved how devastating these software locks can be.
+Farmers are unable to repair their agricultural machinery, such as tractors.
+Not only that, they have also [violate the GPL license](https://www.youtube.com/watch?v=5rgsXq2e7Ck) and refused to surrender their source code, disrespecting FOSS.

 # Learn more

-- Louis Rossman (A repair and right to repair activist who owns a repair shop)
+- [ Louis Rossman ](https://www.youtube.com/@rossmanngroup) (A right to repair activist who owns a repair shop, focuses on Apple products.)
-- Hugh Jeffrey (Teardown of all sorts of equipment and compare their repairibility)
+- [ Hugh Jeffrey ](https://www.youtube.com/@HughJeffreys) (Teardown all sorts of equipment and assess their repairibility.)